hiroakis/adk-python/README.md

 ## Community Repo

-We have [adk-python-community repo](https://github.com/google/adk-python-community)that is home to a growing ecosystem of community-contributed tools, third-party service integrations, and deployment scripts that extend the core capabilities of the ADK.
+We have [adk-python-community repo](https://github.com/google/adk-python-community) that is home to a growing ecosystem of community-contributed tools, third-party service integrations, and deployment scripts that extend the core capabilities of the ADK.